idea-discovery

 After this pipeline produces a validated top idea:

-/run-experiment ← deploy full-scale experiments
+/run-experiment ← deploy experiments from the plan

 /auto-review-loop "top idea" ← Workflow 2: iterate until submission-ready